-When thinking about improving your health, you might consider completely overhauling your lifestyle – which can often feel overwhelming.
-However, there are plenty of quick and simple things we can do to look after ourselves that, together, can make a big difference.
+When we’re looking to improve our health, we might consider a complete lifestyle overhaul, which can feel overwhelming.
+However, there are many quick and simple things we can do to look after ourselves that, together, can make a big difference.

-From checking your body for lumps and bumps to packing a healthy snack in case you get caught short, here are 20 simple things you can do to improve your health in a minute or less.
+From checking your body for lumps and bumps to packing a healthy snack in case you get caught short, here are 20 simple things to improve your health in a minute or less.

 1. Drink a glass of water every morning

-The most obvious benefit of drinking a large glass of water when you wake up in the morning is that it rehydrates your body after sleeping.
+The most obvious benefit of drinking a large glass of water when you wake up is that it rehydrates your body after sleep.

-But studies have also shown that drinking a glass of water before breakfast can increase feelings of fullness and reduce calorie intake throughout the day in older adults.
+Studies have also shown that drinking a glass of water before a meal can increase feelings of fullness and support weight loss in older adults.

 2. Stand up and move around at least once an hour

-Our bodies are built to move and, according to the NHS, long periods of inactivity can slow down our metabolisms.
+Our bodies are built to move and, according to the NHS, long periods of inactivity can slow our metabolism.
 This affects the body’s ability to regulate blood pressure and blood sugar, and break down fat.
-Therefore, it’s recommended that, if possible, we try to sit down less throughout the day.
+Therefore, it’s recommended that, if possible, we try to stay on our feet more throughout the day.

 You could do this by standing up on the train or bus, setting a timer to remind you to get up and walk around once or twice an hour, or walking over to talk to a colleague rather than calling or emailing.